Last Updated on September 18, 2022

 View on Art Rooftop Bar & Restaurant

-Guys, this right here is the hidden gem of the best views of Florence!
+Everybody listen up, because this right here is the truest hidden gem that may just have the best view in Florence!

-I was dying to go to a rooftop bar during my time in Florence and there are truly so many to choose from.
+There are many rooftop bars in Florence to choose from when visiting the city and it’s a bucket list must-do to take in the sight of jumbled rooftops and the larger than life Duomo from eye-level.
 A lot of them are quite fancy, but I really wanted to discover one that had an unreal view of the duomo and wasn’t too expensive.

 And behold, the View on Art Rooftop Bar & Restaurant.
 While I didn’t have an unpleasant experience here by any means, it’s not as luxurious as most of the rooftop bars you’ll encounter in your search for the best views of Florence.

-But I will say, this place totally blew my mind with just how close it was to the Duomo.
+But, the view blows your mind when you see just how close the Duomo is to your dining table.
+It’s like you could reach out your hand and touch it!
 You have to come to View on Art for aperitivo at sunset.
-It truly feels like you are in a fantasy with this insane view!
+It truly feels like you are in a dream with this insane view!

 Golden View Restaurant